daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupCustomScheme.md

   OR

   - **Non Universal**: do not follow any standard and do not inherit from UniversalSchemeInterface.
-A non universal scheme has to be deployed for each DAO.
+A non universal scheme has to be deployed for each DAO separately

 Arc repo have examples of some [Universal Scheme]("https://github.com/daostack/arc/tree/master/contracts/universalSchemes") and [Non Universal Scheme](https://github.com/daostack/arc/tree/master/contracts/schemes) developed by DAOstack team.
 Apart from the schemes already designed by DAOstack, you can also deploy your own Universal/Non-universal `Custom Schemes` and register them to the DAO.